 - Budget.
 This goes hand-in-hand with the first point above.
 Wider format printers are going to cost bigger bucks, but in the end are less hassle.
 The letter sized printers are generally a lot more easy on your wallet.

 - Tanks vs Refillable Ink Cartridges.
 Essentially, how do you want to convert the printer?
-HP and Epson tank style printers make it so easy, by just allowing you to fill the tanks with sub ink instead of printer ink and getting on your merry way.
+Epson tank style printers make it so easy, by just allowing you to fill the tanks with sub ink instead of printer ink and getting on your merry way.
 However, there are conversion kits with empty ink cartridges that you can fill with sub ink and print away as well.
 It just depends on the direction you want to go, and your comfort level with the process.

 WHICH PRINTERS CAN BE USED FOR AT-HOME SUBLIMATION PRINTING?